Porsche 356/2: First 50 Cars

-Only limited information exists about this post ware period of the company based in Gmund.
+Only limited information exists about this post war period of the company based in Gmund.
 Herbert Kaes, nephew of Ferdinand Porsche, produced an overview of the first 50 cars in 1951 which is still available in the Porsche company archives and has been published in several publications.
 Out of the first 52 chassis, 50 cars are known to have been produced in Austria.
 Some chassis numbers are missing in this list, most likely they were used for testing and possible never received a body or they might have been used for repairing another damaged chassis.
 Initially the coupe bodies where produced by Porsche employees, but as they could not keep up with chassis production Porsche also started to outsource body production to Tatra, Kastenhofer and Keibl in Vienna.
-Convertible versions where produced by Beutler, Kastenhofer and Keibl.
-In 1950 the porsche company was moved to Stuttgart and production of the steel-bodied 356 pre-A started.
+Convertible versions were produced by Beutler, Kastenhofer and Keibl.
+In 1950 the Porsche company was moved to Stuttgart and production of the steel-bodied 356 pre-A started.
 Production in Gmund was halted and some of the remaining chassis and bodies where assembled by Porsche Salzburg.

 The list shows all chassis numbers with the engine and body number.
 The chassis where produced and placed in storage on the side of the production hall, final assembly started with a completed body and a chassis chosen on top of a stack of finished chassis, so the body number gives a better representation of the chronological order of production.
 The engine numbers give a good indication of the origin of the engine.
 Initially Volkswagen sourced engines where used with "356" added in front of the number.
 At a certain point Porsche used its own engines which is visible through the low engine numbers starting with number 10 in chassis 356/2-008.
 Body numbers of the coupe's are listed as 557/xx for the Gmund built versions, except for the versions with a Wx suffix, and 806/xx which are generally believed to be Tatra built bodies.